 In order to understand why the fort had been destroyed, the bloody events on the Pennsylvania frontier during 1755 and 1756 needs to be examined.
 The period of time leading up to the summer of 1756 is often referred to as the French and Indian War in the American Colonies.
-Although the conflict had ended in January 1755 with the Treaty of Paris, the tensions between the colonists and Native Americans were still running high.
 In the July of 1755 General Braddock led a force of British soldiers and colonists into western Pennsylvania in an attempt to force the French out of the region.
 Braddock’s forces were defeated by a much smaller force consisting of French and Indian warriors.

 In an attempt to protect the settlers, the Provincial Council made the decision to erect a line of forts – roughly fifteen to twenty miles apart – on the Pennsylvania frontier.
 These forts would house a militia and could be used by settlers as protection from raiding parties.
 Fort Granville was one of these provincial forts erected on the frontier.